 2. Bureaucracy

-Completing all these formalities can sometimes be frustrating because of the language barrier.
+Completing all these formalities can sometimes be a little frustrating because of the language barrier.
 It may sound surprising that even in the 21st century, all official documents are available only in Urdu.
 So, you must consult an excellent bureaucratic agency to help you out through these procedures.

 3. Blazing Heat

-Dubai is extremely hot, with a temperature of something around 40 degrees Celsius throughout the summer months of May to September.
-This can be very uncomfortable for expats hailing from cold countries.
+Dubai is extremely hot.
+With a temperature of something around 40 degrees Celsius throughout the summer months of May to September, this can be very uncomfortable for expats hailing from cold countries.

 As a Dubai resident, be prepared to stay inside air-conditioned rooms most of the day.
 The summer is intolerably hot, with dust storms at frequent intervals.

+Winters are pleasant and you will love to be outside during those cooler months.
 Once you adapt to the Dubai heat, everything will get better though.
 This is probably the most difficult challenge you will face.

 Conclusion

 Clearly, the pros overrule the cons.
-So, are you ready to shift to Dubai to live the next years of your life?
+So, are you ready to shift to Dubai to live the next best years of your life?
 Hopefully, the answer will be a big ‘YES’.
 Just like any other global city, Dubai has its negative sides but that is too insignificant to change your decision to shift your base to Dubai.

 Thanks for reading!
-Make sure to come back for more on Travel & Living in Dubai & Abu Dhabi.
+Make sure to come back for more on Travel & Living in Dubai Abu Dhabi.
 Follow us on Pinterest & Subscribe to the YouTube channel too!